Discover other sectors

 You can also find and connect with York alumni working in this sector on LinkedIn.

-Look for autumn term events in Handshake, including a session on teaching and the Transform Society panel event (including TeachFirst).
-If you've missed them, find the recordings on our presentations page.
+Look for autumn term events in Handshake, including sessions on teaching and applying for teacher training, and the Transform Society panel event (including TeachFirst).